WordPress CMS Theme – Salent

 After the initial kick-off meeting, the dev team plan the site structure and discuss the content.
 This stage brings together all the digital assets for the site including text, images, video, links, SEO, sitemaps, wire-framing and visitor journeys.
 The design team then explore potential themes that may answer the brief.
 This helps reduce the time and cost of the final build.

 Layouts are designed for key pages, which include responsive options.
 Sometimes as flat visuals before final approval.

 Site build works in two phases.
 First the build team set-up the dev site on an agreed server.
 Then the dev team create a structure for the site and start the main build in line with the approved design.

 As the site starts to take shape, we enter test stage which involves testing functionality and internal linking, proof-reading and fixing any outstanding design/build snags.
 There will be typically a few ‘Snag lists’ to work through.

 This is the move from dev mode to live server mode hooking up Analytics and other reporting tools.
 We also perform speed tests, fine-tuning and performance optimising on the live site.
 Once the site has gone live there is a couple of weeks post-live technical support as standard.
-If you would like to discuss this in more detail over a coffee please contact Mark Casey at our Moorgate Studio.
+If you would like to discuss this in more detail over a coffee please contact Mark Casey at our London Studio in Moorgate.